Naoshi Ohara: Biography

 Ohara was born in what is now Nagaoka, Niigata as the third son of Tanaka Keijiro, a former samurai, the son of an impoverished former samurai, but was later adopted by Ohara Tomotada, a former samurai from Aizu Domain, and took the Ohara surname.
 One of his early classmates was the future diplomat Matsudaira Tsuneo.
-He graduated from the law school of Tokyo Imperial University in July 1902 and received a posting to the Ministry of Justice (Japan) as a public prosecutor.
+He graduated from the law school of Tokyo Imperial University in July 1902 and received a posting to the Ministry of Justice as a public prosecutor.
 He served in that capacity for the next few years with the Shizuoka District Court, the Tokyo District Court and the Chiba District Court, and made a name in several trials involving high-profile corruption scandals, notably the Ōura scandal and Siemens scandal, as well as in the High Treason Incident, where he was the lead interrogator for prosecuting Kanno Sugako.

-Ohara was appointed as Deputy Minister of Justice under Yoshimichi Hara in the Tanaka administration, serving in the same post under the subsequent Hamaguchi, Inukai and Saito administrations.
-Under the Okada administration, he joined the cabinet as Minister of Justice from 1934 to 1936.
+Ohara was appointed as Deputy Minister of Justice under Yoshimichi Hara in the Tanaka Cabinet, serving in the same post under the subsequent Hamaguchi, Inukai and Saitō Cabinets.
+Under the Okada Cabinet, he joined the cabinet as Minister of Justice from 1934 to 1936.
 One of his first actions was to poll several bar associations on the need for judicial reform, including the simplification and streamlining of legal procedures.